 - Frontend application architecture: app shell, feature modules, and shared kernel - provides the modular-monolith baseline without which micro-frontends are usually premature.

-- Building Micro-Frontends - extends the decision framework with domain decomposition practices and migration paths from a monolith.
+- Building Micro-Frontends - extends the decision framework with domain-decomposition practices and a staged migration path from a monolith.

-- Micro Frontends in Action - shows applied integration patterns and the real cost of runtime composition.
+- Micro Frontends in Action - shows applied integration patterns and the real cost of runtime composition in practice.

 - The Art of Micro Frontends - adds enterprise maturity: governance, orchestration, and platform DX for a large number of modules.

-- Monolith to Microservices - is useful as a general migration discipline: boundaries first, costly decomposition second.
+- Monolith to Microservices - is useful as a general migration discipline: boundaries and Strangler Fig first, costlier decomposition second.